-"Questions, more than answers, are the way to collective
+"Questions, more than answers, are the path to collective wisdom"

 Daniel Christian Wahl